Skip to content

 Sometimes a ridiculous amount.

-If you, like me, are used to formatting with CSS, where the default is no whitespace, it’s time to untrain yourself of those bad habits.
+A note on CSS and whitespace: If you, like me, are used to formatting with CSS, where the default is no whitespace, it’s time to untrain yourself of those bad habits.
 Start thinking of whitespace as the default— everything starts as whitespace, until you take it away by adding a page element.

 Sound zen?
 I think it’s a big reason people still sketch this stuff.